weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

 8. At this point, you must log into Beth Burke’s on-premises mailbox to verify she received the email from Allan Yoo’s Office 365 mailbox.
 You then want to send a reply from Beth’s on-premises mailbox back to Allan’s Office 365 mailbox.
 ‎
 ‎**Note:** In the Final Assessment lab that you just completed, you opened Beth’s on-premises mailbox to test your final assessment lab solution.
-Hover your mouse over the Internet Explorer icon on the taskbar and select Beth’s mailbox.
+Hover your mouse over the Edge browser icon on the taskbar and select Beth’s mailbox.
 ‎
-‎However, if you closed Beth’s mailbox after the Final Assessment lab, then open it again in your Internet Explorer browser session (not in the InPrivate Browsing session that has Allan’s mailbox open) by navigating to **https://XXYYZZa.xxxCustomDomainxxx.xxx/owa** and signing in as **adatum\beth** with a Password of **Pa55w.rd.**
+‎However, if you closed Beth’s mailbox after the Final Assessment lab, then open it again in your Edge browser browser session (not in the InPrivate Browsing session that has Allan’s mailbox open) by navigating to **https://XXYYZZa.xxxCustomDomainxxx.xxx/owa** and signing in as **adatum\beth** with a Password of **Pa55w.rd.**

 9. The email that Allan just sent to Beth should appear in her **Inbox**.
 Open the email and reply to the message.

-10. Hover over the **Internet Explorer** icon on the taskbar and select the InPrivate Browsing session that displays **Allan’s** Microsoft 365 mailbox.
+10. Hover over the **Edge browser** icon on the taskbar and select the InPrivate Browsing session that displays **Allan’s** Microsoft 365 mailbox.
 If Beth’s reply does not appear in Allan’s **Inbox**, then refresh the Inbox.
 ‎
 ‎Seeing Beth’s reply verifies that mail flow is working properly between an on-premises mailbox and Allan’s newly migrated Microsoft 365 mailbox.